CDN usage reports

 Streaming CDN service

-If you have a Wowza based streaming CDN service (CDN Video, CDN Video Push or CDN Live) then all traffic is counted as Data Non-Cached by design of our reports.
-In the case of CDN Video and CDN Video Push services your videos are cached on CDN edge servers but still the traffic is (by design) counted as Data Non-Cached.
+If you use a Wowza-based streaming CDN service (CDN Video, CDN Video Push or CDN Live), all traffic is counted as Data Non-Cached by design of our reports.
+In the case of CDN Video and CDN Video Push services, your videos are cached on CDN edge servers, but the traffic is still counted as Data Non-Cached.
 Please refer here for more details.

 Please note that all remaining examples apply only to CDN Static, CDN Static Push and CDN HTTP Live services.